What are the different types of English suffix?

 – Provide examples suffixes to demonstrate each category

 Being able to recognise the different types of suffix that exist is an important step towards being a confident English speaker.
 By recognising whether a particular suffix affects a word’s class, number, tense or aspect, you should be better prepared to use these grammatical features in your own speech and writing – as well as be better equipped to fix any errors that you may make.
-This lesson deals with precisely how the various suffixes may be categorised in the English language, separating these suffixes into two major types of affixation, which are derivational and inflectional.
+This chapter deals with precisely how the various suffixes may be categorised in the English language, separating these suffixes into two major types of affixation, which are derivational and inflectional.

 1. Derivational Suffixation